iliananana/Football-Zodiacs/README.md

 # Zodiac Sign Calculator for Fantasy Football Drafts
-A program to get the zodiac sign of tier 1 &amp; 2 players, designed to help you draft a fantasy football team based with astrological insights.
+A program to get the zodiac sign of tier 1 &amp; 2 players, designed to help you draft a fantasy football team with astrological insights.

 ## Installation